Orange Caramel

+With no formal announcement of disbandment made, as of September 2024, no members remain under the management of Pledis Entertainment.

 History

 2010: Debut and two mini albums

 Orange Caramel debuted on June 16, 2010, with the single "Magic Girl".
 Their debut mini-album, The First Mini Album was released on June 21, 2010.
 The album was a commercial success, peaking at No. 2 on the Gaon Chart with the lead single "Magic Girl" peaking at No. 18.
 "Magic Girl" was a domestic hit and became famous for its choreography and outfits featuring large bows, with the song's concept proving popular as it was often parodied on variety shows throughout 2010.
 The mini-album was also released in Taiwan, where a Mandarin version of "The Day You Went Away", a cover from Cyndi Wang, originally by M2M, was also included.
 Both versions of the album included Raina's R&B solo, "Love Does Not Wait" (사랑을 미룰 순 없나요).

 On November 18, 2010, The Second Mini Album was released with the title track "A-ing".
 The music video for "A-ing" had a fairy tale witches concept.
 The album peaked at No. 10 on the Gaon Chart and the lead single, "A-ing", peaked at No. 5.
 The second single released from the album, a solo by Raina titled "Not Yet..." (아직...), peaked at No. 42.
 The album also includes the song "One Love" and a Korean version of "The Day You Went Away" (이곳에 서서).